-To change the date and time currently displayed, clear the display by pressing the (red) 'Clear' button.
-Enter the proper value via the keypad, according to this format: year - month - day - hour - minute.
+To change the date and time currently displayed, use the up/down arrows beside the year - month - day - hour - minute.
 Once the display is correct, press the (green) 'Accept' button to save the change and return to the previous screen.
-NOTE: See 'The User Interface' section of this manual for more information on the Value Entry Screen.
+NOTE: See "Understanding The User Interface' section of this manual for more information on the Value Entry Screen.